MOOSE-Star-IR-R1D-7B Model Card

-MOOSE-Star Inspiration Retrieval model — a 7B model fine-tuned for selecting the correct cross-paper inspiration from 15 candidates given a research background.
+MOOSE-Star-IR-R1D-7B (referred to as MS-IR-7B in the paper) is a 7B parameter model fine-tuned for selecting the correct cross-paper inspiration from 15 candidates given a research background.
+It's designed for scientific hypothesis generation in the MOOSE-Star framework.

 Model Description